Amit Paul

 Amit Paul (born in Shillong, India) is an Indian singer.
 His career started by being runner up on Indian Idol season 3.
 He has become a budding playback singer in the Hindi film industry as well as Bengali and Nepali movies.

 Early years

 Paul's parents are Deepak Paul and Jaya Paul.
 They have a decades-old family garments business in Shillong which was established by his grandfather, later maintained by his father and paternal uncles.
-Paul completed his studies in Shillong and is an Alumni of St. Peter’s school.
+Paul completed his studies in Shillong and is an alumnus of St. Peter’s school.
 From an early age, he had aspired to be a playback singer, but was never formally trained.

 Indian Idol

 Paul participated in the third season of Indian Idol.
 After being eliminated, he was brought back as a wild card entry.
 He was one of the most popular contestants and was tagged as “lover boy of India” for his soulful voice and singing.